Do you want to be able to find and use demographics and interests reports in Google Analytics?

 - Bounce rate

-If you go to the Age and Gender sections in your Google Analytics account, you can get even more details related to the behavior of site visitors on your site according to their age and gender.
+If you dive further into the Age and Gender sections in your Google Analytics account (by clicking on them in the sidebar under the Demographics heading), you can get even more details related to the behavior of visitors on your site according to their age and gender.

-For instance, find out which age group initiates the most new sessions or which gender generates the most revenue for your eCommerce shop.
+For instance, find out which age group initiates the most new sessions or generates the most revenue for your eCommerce shop.

-To find the Interest Reports, go to Audience » Interests.
+To find the Interests reports in Google Analytics, go to Audience » Interests.
 In the Overview section, you’ll see a breakdown of the 3 main reports: